joecullin/aoc2020/journal.md

 ---
 ## Day 20

-Part one was easy.
-It's 3 days later and I'm still working on part two.
+Hardest day, definitely.

+Got the sample input working pretty easily for part 1, but my solution was too slow to finish part 1.

-I keep working through optimization ideas; haven't broken down and looked for hints yet.
+I'll keep working through optimization ideas; haven't broken down and looked for hints yet.

+... coming back to this on 12/26.
+I spent a ton of time trying to optimize part 1 before I noticed that the 4 corners are eay to identify without solving the whole thing.

+... looks like I need to solve the whole thing for part 2 though.

 ---
 ## Day 19